 3) Add Puzzles to the Mix

-If I could re-school my children, I would include more puzzle solving in their lives.
+If I could re-school my children, I would include more puzzle-solving in their lives.
 These could be anything from formal puzzles to life situations that invoke moments of pausing and gathering what we know to solve what we do not know.
 As they move into higher mathematical thinking, confidence in this kind of reasoning will be of great benefit.
 Math and puzzles go hand in hand.
 As you enjoy your vacation, be on the lookout for opportunities to solve situations that naturally arise with a simple problem-solving conversation that starts, “Ok, what DO we know?”

 4) Look at Art

-As an artist, I have found math concepts connected to art are what have not only improve my art but also given me a love of math.
+As an artist, I have found math concepts connected to art are what has not only improve my art but also given me a love of math.
 Perspective, ratio, angle, line, balance, graphing are just a few of the obvious.
 An example would be to visit a farm or gardens, which consist of rows.
 This could be a single discovery day or make it a multi-day/summer project.
 While there, pause and observe what you see and know.
 Gather clues.
 What size are the plants right in front of you?
 How about 20 feet away?
 They look smaller, but are they?
 Is there a point where all the rows seem to come together and become one or vanish?
 See if you can find the natural horizon line.
 Really look at what color(s) are there.
-One of my favorite arts instructors always said, “Trees are not just green!!” … and it is true!
+One of my favorite art instructors always said, “Trees are not just green!!” … and it is true!
 What actual colors are in the sky?
 Enjoy some time taking photos from different angles.

 The most important thing is to enjoy your time together this summer.
-As all grandmothers will tell you, the time passes.